 To apply for the grant, the foster parent must provide a 13-digit barcoded identity document or a smart ID card for both the applicant and spouse.

 Additionally, the child’s birth certificate will be required.
 If the ID or birth certificate is unavailable, SASSA will undertake an alternative identification process.
-Also, the amount of the grant is R1130 per month.
+The grant amount is R1130 per month.
 This financial assistance is provided to support the foster parent(s) in meeting the financial requirements of the foster child’s care and maintenance.

-It aims to provide the necessary resources to ensure the well-being and development of the child.
-Please note that the SASSA Foster Child Grant is subject to certain terms and conditions, including the submission of necessary documentation, compliance with eligibility requirements, and regular reporting on the utilization of the grant funds.
+It aims to provide the necessary resources to ensure the child’s well-being and development.
+Please note that the SASSA Foster Child Grant is subject to specific terms and conditions, including the submission of necessary documentation, compliance with eligibility requirements, and regular reporting on the utilization of the grant funds.

 TYPE 7:- Care Dependency Grant